xd00099/hdsi_faculty_tool/index.md

 ## Topic Labelling

-<em> Here we will discuss how in order to improve our product, we obtained labels from Google Scholar and Dimensions to categorize articles and faculty, but how we still kept the topic words in order to be more exact with the topic distinction </em>
+<em> We obtained labels from LDA model, Google Scholar and Dimensions to categorize articles and faculty </em>
+- LDA: we used the labels from our trained LDA model to represent our topics.
+- Google Scholar: we scraped the labels for each researcher from their Google Scholar pages.
+- Dimensions API: we gathered labels from Dimensions API and combined them with the LDA labels to optimize our labels for topics.

 ## Maintaining a Workflow